Google Analytics 4 (GA4) is here! That means it’s time to add Google Analytics 4 to WordPress.

 That’s it!
 You’ve successfully added Google Analytics 4 to WordPress.

+We hope you learned how to connect Google Analytics 4 to WordPress easily.
 Looking for some ideas for what you can do with Google Analytics?
-Read 7 Types of Google Analytics Reports to Grow Your Business.
+Check out 9 Google Analytics 4 SEO Hacks to Increase Search Traffic.